dp0/action-raspberry-pi-cross-compile/README.md

 # 🚀 [**ARM64 is now officially supported by GitHub Actions!**](https://github.blog/news-insights/product-news/arm64-on-github-actions-powering-faster-more-efficient-build-systems/) 🚀

+You shouldn't need to cross-compile for ARM64 now there's official support.

 ## Introduction

 This repo acts as a demo for how a [GitHub